Azure/kubernetes-hackfest/labs/paas/otomi/3_create_team/README.md

 ## Instructions

-1. Go to the Teams sections in Otomi Console
+1. Click on `Teams` under the `Platform` section in Otomi Console (in the menu right).

-2. Click on `Create team`
+2. Click on `Create team`.

-3. Provide a name for the team
+3. Provide a name for the team.

-4. Under NetworkPolicy, disable `Network policies` and `Egress control` (we will activate this later on)
+4. Under NetworkPolicy, disable `Network policies` and `Egress control` (we will activate this later on).

-5. Leave all other settings default
+5. Leave all other settings default.

-6. Click on `Submit`
+6. Click on `Submit`.

-7. Click on `Deploy Changes` (this will become active after a change has been submitted)
+7. Click on `Deploy Changes` (this will become active after a change has been submitted).

-8. Select your team in the top bar
+8. Select your team in the top bar.
+Here you can select your context (cluster and team).

-9. See that in the left bar, the team section appears
+9. See that in the left bar, the team section appears.

 Note: